 Everyday we get many emails.
 Some of these emails concern neck pain.
 In many of these emails the person asking a question sends me their cervical neck MRI findings.
 That is all they send: A cut and paste of their MRI report.
 They never say what their pain is like, how this neck pain is affecting their day to day quality of life, or any other glimpses into how this chronic neck pain is hurting them.
-The email is all about the MRI.
+The email that they send me is all about their neck MRI.
 Our own clinical findings and that of researchers is that maybe your neck pain should not be all about your MRI.It should be about you.

 Is the neck MRI really showing what my problem is?

 Interpreting MRIs can be challenging.
-In a new study, (1) researchers found the most prevalent MRI findings were:
+In a recent study from March 2019, (1) researchers found the most prevalent MRI findings were:

 - Cervical foraminal stenosis (77%)